 • hospital discharge summaries

 • reports from test and scans, like blood tests

 • medications that your doctor has prescribed to you

 • referral letters from your doctors.

-Every Australian will be given one by the end of 2018, unless they choose to opt out.
+Every Australian will be given one, unless they choose to opt out.

 How will I benefit from having a My Health Record?